DataBiosphere/terra-cli/README.md

 ```

 The `status` command prints details about the current workspace and server.

+The `version` command prints the installed version string.

 Each sub-group of commands is described in a sub-section below:
 - Authentication